-The term Apert syndrome refers to a group of conditions that causes the bones in your baby’s skull, face, hands and feet to fuse abnormally.
+The symptoms of Apert Syndrome are related to a group of conditions that cause the bones in an infant's skull, face, hands and feet to fuse abnormally.
 These conditions include:

 - Midfacial hypoplasia: Apert Syndrome can cause the bones of the jaw, cheeks, eyes and ears to grow abnormally.
 This may cause issues with vision, hearing and breathing.
 Babies with midfacial hypoplasia are usually identified by their bulging eyes and underbite.

 - Syndactyly: Some children with Apert syndrome have webbed fingers and toes.
-Our highly trained pediatric hand surgeons are experienced treating this condition.
+The highly trained pediatric hand surgeons at St. Louis Children's Hospital are experienced treating syndactyly.

 - Plastic surgery